Zeyu-Li/honor_cal_notes/README.md

 #### 28. Double Seq.

 A sum of two series is another series.
 A product of series is an infinite series of the original two series.
-This an be represented by a matrix
+This can be represented by a matrix

 An infinite series converges absolutely if both original series converge absolutely (also the limit is the limit of the product of the two series)